statiagov/gesmew/guides/content/api/checkouts.md

 ## Delivery

-To advance to the next state, `delivery`, the order will first need both a shipping and billing address.
+To advance to the next state, `delivery`, the inspection will first need both a shipping and billing address.

-In order to update the addresses, make this request with the necessary parameters:
+In inspection to update the addresses, make this request with the necessary parameters:

     PUT /api/checkouts/:number.json

 As an example, here are the required address attributes and how they should be formatted:

 <%= json \
-  :order => {
+  :inspection => {
     :bill_address_attributes => {
       :firstname  => 'John',
       :lastname   => 'Doe',